 BC is health adverse

-Black carbon is not just bad
+Black carbon in the Arctic is not just bad

 How are Alaskans exposed

 As said before, in Alaska, the exposure to BC varies by regions.
 The largest impacts from local sources are commercial shipping and cruise ships in the port cities, and ship emissions in the international shipping lane for coastal communities.
-On the North Slope emissions related to exploration and oil production are major local sources.
+On the North Slope, emissions related to exploration and oil production are major local sources.
 In the Interior, wildfires and the “let burn policy” are the major local sources in summer.
 Thus,

-Photos: G. Kramm (2016)
+Photos: G. Kramm

-Copyright 2013-2016 Nicole Mölders | All rights reserved
+© 2013-2022 Nicole Mölders | All rights reserved